SAP-archive/teched2020-DEV164/exercises/ex12/README.md

 ````

-1. Reload the preview page and you see the first versin of your thermometer control.
+1. Reload the preview page and you see the first simple version of your thermometer control.

 <br><br>![](images/12_01_0010.png)<br><br>

 ## Exercise 12.2 - Beautify your Thermometer Control